RalphAS/Pseudospectra.jl/README.md

 of `log10(ϵ)`.

 ## Package context
-Pseudospectra (along with a QML-based GUI, in the forthcoming PseudospectraView package) is essentially a translation of the acclaimed MATLAB-based EigTool ([homepage here](http://www.comlab.ox.ac.uk/pseudospectra/eigtool)), code now hosted [on GitHub](https://github.com/eigtool/eigtool).
+Pseudospectra.jl (along with a QML-based GUI, in the forthcoming PseudospectraView package) is essentially a translation of the acclaimed MATLAB-based EigTool ([homepage here](http://www.comlab.ox.ac.uk/pseudospectra/eigtool)), code now hosted [on GitHub](https://github.com/eigtool/eigtool).